What is a native plant?

 Where can I find these plants?

 As native plants increase in popularity, more and more nurseries are stocking them.
 Check with your local nursery to see if it has locally-grown native plants.
 Nursery staff can help match the appropriate native species to your specific site requirements.
 You can also obtain them from local native plant producers.
 The Michigan Native Plant Producers Association (MNPPA) is a great resource for purchasing those plants.
-They offer an online Source Guide with a list of nearly 400 native plants and which member nurseries sell them.

 A word of caution: While many nurseries carry native plants, it is important to determine where they came from before making your purchase.
 Were the plants wild-collected or were they propagated at that nursery?
 Collecting plants in the wild can devastate local plant populations, so insist on plants propagated from division, cuttings, or seed.
 Additionally, propagated plants tend to be healthier than wild-collected plants, so they’re not only better for natural areas, they’re better for your garden.

 There are many in-depth resources on the internet about native plants.
 We recommend: